ristoml/Inno-R2-Virtuaalikuntoutus-K22/README.md

 # Inno-R2-Virtuaalikuntoutus-K22

+## About this project

+A web-application to calculate, analyse and record the knee angle while performing a single leg squat.
+Made as a part of Metropolia UAS Innovation Project.

 This README contains brief explanation how to install/start developing and what technologies are used in this project.
 This README will be updated if something changes/updates.

 ## Technologies used